hrudham/Mixxx-Pioneer-DDJ-SR/README.md

 	- High, mid and low EQ dials
 	- Cue button
 	- Sync button (although this works differently than in Serato)
+	- Performance Pads
+		- Hot Cues
 - Jog Wheels
+    - Scratch
-    - Scratching
+	- Pitch Bend

 ## Whats missing?

-- LEDs in general
+- Button LEDs
-- Jog Wheel Pitch Touching
-- Performance Pads
+- Most of the Performance Pads
 - Filter
 - Effects
 - A whole lot more stuff.
 Be patient; I am working on these :-)

-## What will never be implemented?

-Some functions of the DDJ-SR quite simply can't be implemented in Mixxx v1.11.0 due to those features quite literally not being available yet.

-- Decks 3 and 4.
+- Decks 3 and 4